splunk/addonfactory-ucc-generator/docs/how_to_use.md

 -   ta-version - [optional] override current version of TA, default version is version specified in `globalConfig.json`.
 Splunkbase compatible version of SEMVER will be used by default.
+-   python-binary-name - [optional] Python binary name to use when installing Python libraries.

 ```
 pip install splunk-packaging-toolkit